smithrockmaker/Barca22/_sources/process/check/academic.md

 * HUM 107 Spanish Culture CRN 25119
 * GS 104 Physics CRN 25109
 * GS 107 Astronomy CRN 25110
-* MUS 101 Understanding Music CRN 25108
+* MUS 101 Understanding Music CRN 25816

-**Spanish Language Classes:** Don't sign up until after placement test.
+**Spanish Language Classes:** Current plan (2/13/22) is that you should self place into the Spanish course that you think is right for you.

 * SPAN 101 CRN 25120
 * SPAN 102 CRN 25121